SmartReco: Detecting Read-Only Reentrancy via Fine-Grained Cross-DApp Analysis: Introduction

 Then, to verify whether the potential ROR entry points can trigger ROR, \system{} adopts a multi-function fuzzing mechanism to capture more accurate context information.
 To detail, \system{} generates inputs for functions in different DApps based on historical transactions, as such transactions provide a more realistic scenario for finding the valid paths and contexts to invoke ROR (Section~\ref{subsec:verification}).

 To evaluate the effectiveness of \system{}, we construct a ROR dataset with 45 attack instances based on publicly available attack reports.
 We manually check and label the contracts (functions) related to these attack incidents.
 To the best of our knowledge, the dataset covers all reported RORs related to smart contracts as of Mar.
 2024 (see Section~\ref{subsec:Implementation} for more details).
 The evaluation results show that \system{} has a precision of 88.64\% and a recall of 86.67\% over this dataset.
 In the meantime, two state-of-the-art frameworks, ityFuzz~\cite{ityFuzz} and Sailfish~\cite{sailfish}, can not detect any RORs in the dataset.
 Besides, with the help of \system{}, we perform an in-the-wild ROR inspection over 123 most popular DApps (with 2,676 smart contracts).
 Indeed, \system{} successfully detects 43 unreported RORs.
-The vulnerabilities discovered by \system{} impact approximately 520,000 USD worth of assets.
+The vulnerabilities discovered by \system{} impact approximately 520,000 USD.

-To promote smart contract security development, we will open-source \system{} and the dataset used in our work~\footnote{We will open-source the code and dataset after the paper is accepted}.
+To promote smart contract security development, we have open-sourced \system{} and the datasets used in our work~\footnote{https://github.com/zzz-sysu/smartReco}.
 In summary, this paper makes the following contributions: \begin{itemize} \item We propose \system{}, a novel framework for detecting ROR - an emerging type of reentrancy vulnerabilities in smart contracts.
 To the best of our knowledge, \system{} is the first research to detect Read-Only Reentrancy. \item We design a series of new mechanisms, such as identifying DApp boundaries, and collecting DApp-based contextual data, to facilitate fine-grained cross-DApp analysis. \item We perform extensive experiments to verify the effectiveness of \system{}.
-The results indicate that \system{} can detect new RORs while maintaining lower false positives and false negatives. \end{itemize}
+The results indicate that \system{} can detect new RORs while maintaining lower false positives and false negatives. \item We release the artifact and the datasets of \system{}. \end{itemize}